 This obstacle is especially time-consuming and may burden your data gathering process.
 We have covered this topic in another blog post about CAPTCHAs and how they work.

 Generally, the user’s location is identified by using geolocation techniques, including certain information based on your IP address.
 While some websites (e.g. e-commerce sites) may show the data, such as pricing, specifically customized for your geolocation, you will not see the whole picture and the data you gather will not be accurate.
 Hiding your IP address helps you avoid this.

 By using a proxy, you can mask and change both the IP address and the DNS server that the target websites can see.
 For instance, an Australian proxy gives you access to any preferred websites from Australia no matter your original location while a Germany proxy serves a similar purpose only from Germany.
 This way, businesses can collect specific data no matter where the data target is and perform a thorough analysis.

-There are multiple ways to hide your IP address and each has its perks and challenges.
+There are multiple ways to hide your IP and each has its perks and challenges.
 If you are interested to learn more, read an article on how to hide IP addresses.

 An IP address is like a virtual address that allows clients to access servers and provides servers with the information on where to send the requested web data back.
 While keeping high-level privacy measures, performing efficient web scraping operations and data analysis projects are crucial to most businesses, it is essential to understand what an IP address is and what information it conveys.